bitpay/bitcore/README.md

 ## Configuration

 All configuration is specified in the [config](config/) folder, particularly the [config.js](config/config.js) file.
 There you can specify your application name and database name.
-Certain configuration values are pulled from environment variables is they are defined:
+Certain configuration values are pulled from environment variables if they are defined:

 ### bitcoind connexion
 ```